 THE CONVERSION OF ST. PAUL, 1600-1601

-Regular readers will recall my recent announcement re the undertaking of a new project: knitting.
-Caryll Houselander, aka the Divine Eccentric, was a big fan of learning to do some kind of hand-crafts (she whittled little animals and Biblical figures out of wood) which, at this point in my life, I am totally on board with.
+Caryll Houselander, aka the Divine Eccentric, was a big fan of learning to do some kind of hand-crafts (she whittled little animals and Biblical figures out of wood).

-After a rather severe mishap in which I attempted to “wind together” two thousands-of-meters long skeins of string-like, viscose yarn that of course became hopelessly tangled, and that I of course insisted upon taking literally five to six hours to unwind (though in my OCD way I actually, strangely, enjoyed this), followed by an abortive attempt to start a scarf while simultaneously watching Joseph Losey’s The Servant, I have re-started the scarf, and it might actually be shaping up!
+I myself have taken up knitting.
+After a rather severe mishap in which I attempted to “wind together” two thousands-of-meters long skeins of string-like, viscose yarn that of course became hopelessly tangled, and that I of course insisted upon taking literally five to six hours to unwind (though in my OCD way I actually, strangely, enjoyed this), I undertook what proved to be an abortive attempt to start a scarf while simultaneously watching Joseph Losey’s The Servant,

-I also managed to knit out a skein of beautiful red-orange ribbon and completed what turned out to be a 9-inch or so square of…What is it?
-I asked myself after consulting my how-to knitting book and triumphantly “binding off.”
+I then managed to knit out a skein of beautiful red-orange ribbon and completed what turned out to be a 9-inch or so square of…What is it?
+I asked after consulting my how-to knitting book and triumphantly “binding off.”
 A guest (i.e. never to be used) washcloth?
 A welcome mat for a gay dog-house?
-In a burst of inspiration, I folded my creation in two, stitched up the sides, snipped off a royal blue tassel from one of the many moth-eaten lengths of tapestry draped about my room, affixed a silver cross (ditto) to the whole, and now have a kind of gerry-built makeup case!
-That can't travel anywhere much besides the back of my toilet as everything would fall out.
-Frankly, however, the whole calming, repetitive, over, around, under, and through or however it goes process is such balm to my fevered psyche that so far I hardly care whether I'm actually making anything.
+In a burst of inspiration, I folded my creation in two, stitched up the sides, snipped off a royal blue tassel from one of the many moth-eaten lengths of tapestry draped about my room, affixed a silver cross (ditto) to the whole, and now have what I'm calling a makeup case!
+That can't travel anywhere besides the back of my toilet as everything would fall out.
+Frankly, however, the whole calming, repetitive, over, around, under, and through process is such balm to my fevered psyche that I don't really care whether I'm actually making anything.

 |BOOTH AT THE COUNTY FAIR, ANYONE?|